Saffie Osborne: Racing career

-After three months off with a knee injury after a fall, Osborne returned to riding in February 2024 and became the first female jockey to win a race at Meydan Racecourse, when she rode Ouzo, trained by her father, to victory in the Lord Glitters Handicap on 16 February.
+After three months off with a knee injury, Osborne returned to riding in February 2024 and became the first female jockey to win a race at Meydan Racecourse, when she rode Ouzo, trained by her father, to victory in the Lord Glitters Handicap on 16 February.
 The following day she won the Dukhan Sprint in Doha on Emaraaty Ana, also trained by her father.
 On 4 May 2024, Osborne had her first ride in a Classic race when she rode 40/1 outsider Ten Bob Tony, trained by Ed Walker, into 8th place in the 2000 Guineas at Newmarket.

+Osborne captained the Great Britain team, which included Ryan Moore and Dylan Browne McMonagle, to victory in the 2026 Shergar Cup.

+On 12 September 2026, Osborne became the first female jockey to win a Brutish Classic raced when Highwayman landed the St Leger at Doncaster on Highwayman.
+She had only been given the ride on the 11/1 chance by trainer Joseph Patrick O'Brien, for whom she had never previously ridden, a few days before the race.
+Osborne hit the front a quarter of a mile out and never looked in danger, crossing the finishing line two-and-a-half lengths in front of more fancied stablemate Enceladus, ridden by Billy Loughnane.
+After the race, Osborne said: "I'm in shock.
+I burst into tears.
+When I saw it was the 250th year I thought there has to be a good story this year and surely a girl winning it would be quite a good story after 250 years!"
+Stephanie Peacock, the minister for sport congratulated Osborne, saying: "“Her victory is a landmark moment for women in horse racing and follows Rachael Blackmore's historic Grand National win in 2021, showing once again that women are breaking new ground and making history in racing".

 Personal life

 In June 2021, after Osborne was the subject of threats on social media, her father contacted police; this led to a wider debate about online abuse of racing participants.